Kurdish forces seize Iraq's Sinjar town from Islamic State

 "We promised and we keep our promises: we proved to our Yazidi brothers and sisters that all Kurdistan is behind them.
 Today we took revenge for every Yazidi."

-Barzani also heads the Kurdistan Democratic Party (KDP), which is accused of seeking to monopolise power by other groups arrayed against Islamic State.
+Barzani also heads the Kurdistan Democratic Party (KDP), which is accused of seeking to monopolize power by other groups arrayed against Islamic State.

 Many Yazidis lost faith in the KDP when its forces failed to protect them from Islamic State's attack on Sinjar.